 Follow the procedure to set the parameters for control of a PTZ camera installed in the system.
 Setup of the PTZ parameters should be done before you control the PTZ camera.
-This feature is only supported for PTZ capable cameras in the compatible cameras list.
-See "APPENDIX B NVR Compatible Cameras" on page 248.
+For a list of compatible cameras, see your product vendor.